BlakeCLewis/kc60se/README.md

   * 'lsusb' should report 'ATMEL Inc.' instead of 'feed 6060';
   * LEDs should be off, and keyboard does not work;
   * if for some reason that doesn't work, (CAREFUL) while keyboard is plugged in, momentary jump pads 5 &amp; 6 to enter bootloader;

+ I found that flashing the firmware through a USB hub did not work consistantly.
+It ouwld finish with errors.
+Keybaord make partially work.
+Plugged into the comupter it worked everytime.

  ### HHKB/Querty - default layer - WKL:
   ```